 Furthermore, she has composed for over 10 feature films, theaters, and award-winning short films.
 Notably, "Dispirited" earned her the "Best Original Score" award from the Melbourne City Independent Film Awards (MCIFA), and she received a nomination for the original score in the Japan Kadoma Festival for the film "Rotten."
 "A Poetess" also secured the "Best Persian Film" award at WMIFF, USA.
 Rastegari is a valued member of the NYAO (New York Arabic Orchestra) and has had the privilege of performing at the United Nations Headquarters.
 She also contributed as a violin player to recording the music track "Mirage" for "Assassin’s Creed."

 Rastegari is the founder of "Mehrnam Rastegari Traditional Persian Band" in New York City, where she continues to perform.
-She has also started a Rock Middle Eastern band named "Chogan", where she brings her originals, also some rearranged Middle Eastern folk music, and has garnered success.
+She has also started a Rock Middle Eastern band named "Chogan", where she brings her originals, also some rearranged folk music, and has garnered success.

 She was born in 1991 in Iran.
 Her first stint with music was at the age of 11 when she was trying to play different rhythms on a traditional Iranian percussion called Tombak.
 Her family encouraged her to learn Tombak professionally.
 She discovered a magical sound flowing from the Violin class in the music institute. well!
 She was mesmerized by it, so she decided to learn Violin, she also played Kamanche, a kind of Iranian fiddle, for several years.
 She practiced very hard and enjoyed every moment of playing it.
 In her teens, during some musical events and performances, she got in touch with other Iranian musical instruments and music maestros.
 The similarities between the Iranian Violin and the Kamancheh made her choose the Kamancheh as her main musical instrument.
 She learned from the best Kamancheh masters such as Imamyar Hasanov, and Ardeshir Kamkar to name a few.
 After learning for six months she had her first official concert as a Kamancheh player with an ensemble.
 The success of the concert made her very popular and gave her many opportunities to perform in different ensembles.
 After almost a year she felt like composing her music.
 She experimented and improvised in various styles.
 Eventually, she found herself in fusion and world music.